USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

 *Last updated: September 10, 2020*

+For additional information about the projects listed under each objective, please see the associated directory for the given fiscal year.
+For example, if you are interested in the *ISIS PVL and BLOB Extraction* project listed under objective 1, please see the FY21 directory README.

 ## Objective 1: Initiate and foster an open source community, initially centered around software developed by the ASC (including ISIS).

 The ASC software portfolio, including the source code, has always been